linuskmr/cheat-sheets/rust.md

 }
 ```

+## Ophan Rule

-Ophan Rule: You can implement a trait on a type a long as either the trait or the type are local to our crate.
+You can implement a trait on a type a long as either the trait or the type are local to our crate.

 ```rust
 trait Number {